 Hi I'm Mike

 I grew up not too far from where my wife and I currently live in Southern California.
 My father was an airline pilot based in Los Angeles.
-After leaving home for college in Utah, I have lived in Germany, Nebraska, Ohio, Washington DC, Alaska, Washington state, and back to California.
+After leaving home for college at BYU in Utah, I have lived in Germany, Nebraska, Ohio, Washington DC, Alaska, Washington state, and back to California.
 I am a physician, an otolaryngologist (ear, nose and throat specialist).
-My wife and I have 5 children, 9 grandchildren and 1 on the way.
-My hobbies include water sports (surfing and sailing), biking, art, music, and helping my wife with props she uses to teach young women at church.
+My wife and I have 10 grandchildren.
+My hobbies include water sports (surfing and sailing), biking, art, music, and helping my wife with props she uses to teach.

 Why I am a Mormon